 Lying at the heart of the most active geothermal zone in the country, Rotorua, on New Zealand’s North Island, is surrounded by bubbling hot springs and steaming geysers, with lots of glistening lakes also on display.
 Nicknamed ‘Sulphur City’ due to the smell that permeates the air, it is one of the nation’s most popular tourist destinations and boasts lots of fantastic outdoor activities such as mountain biking and whitewater rafting.

 Long revered by the Maori, Rotorua actually means ‘second lake,’ and the small city’s name derives from the splendid lake upon which it lies.
 As around a third of the population is Maori, it also attracts visitors interested in learning more about their rich cultural heritage.
-With lots of wonderful landscapes lying nearby and a wealth of great things for you to see and do in town, Rotorua combines the best of nature and culture into one irresistible package.
+With lots of wonderful landscapes lying nearby and a wealth of great things to see and do in Rotorua itself, the town combines the best of nature and culture into one irresistible package.

 12. Government Gardens